 Once MOR begins a leadership journey with someone, we never leave their side.
 Or, put another way, they keep us with them.
 Perhaps that’s why our organizational client retention rate this year was 100%.

-This week, at least in the United States, we celebrate Thanksgiving Day, traditionally a day of giving thanks for the harvest (that provides our food) and for the preceding year.
-History suggests that this celebration goes back in the United States at least to a 1621 feast in the Plymouth Colony celebrating a good harvest in the Colony’s first year.
-This tradition, with both civil and religious roots, has continued and since 1941 has been celebrated on the fourth Thursday of November.
+This week we celebrate Thanksgiving Day, traditionally a day of giving thanks for the harvest (that provides our food) and for the preceding year.
+History and tradition suggest that this celebration goes back in the United States at least to a 1621 feast in the Plymouth Colony celebrating a good harvest in the Colony’s first year.
+This tradition, with both civil and religious roots, has continued.
+Since 1941, the holiday has been celebrated each year on the fourth Thursday of November.